 Posted on 17 August 2018 by Kim

 Autumn already feels like it’s more or less here as the temperatures are cooler at night and the daylight hours have started to dwindle.
 When this happens, you’ll have noticed your horse’s coat has started to change too.
 A popular misconception is that this happens when the temperature starts to drop but this is not the case.
 This process starts in the second half of August.
-In September the sleek, summer look has usually started to disappear and then by October, the woolly winter coat is apparent.
+In September the sleek, summer look has usually started to disappear and by October, the woolly winter coat is apparent.
 It continues to grow until the year’s end.

 Horses grow a thick, heavy winter coat to keep them warm in the colder weather of the winter, so why clip and go against nature’s way of keeping them warm?

 The primary reason why horses are clipped is to enable them to be exercised comfortably during this colder weather without undue sweating.

 Clipping allows the body heat caused through exercise to escape, which prevents the horse from becoming too sweaty.
 If not properly cooled down after a ride, the horse can become chilled as the sweat cools and the long coat remains damp.
 A heavy winter coat can take a couple of hours to properly dry, and a horse that becomes chilled may be more prone to colic, colds, and other serious health conditions.